Economy of Belarus: Tourism

+Water supply and sanitation

+Belarus has extensive piped water and sanitation networks, with roughly 95% of the population having access to safe drinking water and around 81–86% having access to safe sanitation and wastewater treatment.
+However, aging infrastructure, high iron content in groundwater and a need for wastewater treatment plant upgrades remained key challenges.

-International cooperation and treaties
+International trade, cooperation and treaties

 Belarus became a member of ICSID in 1992 and UNCITRAL in 2004.
 As of 2009, there had been no cases involving Belarus in ICSID arbitration.
 As of June 2008, Belarus had concluded 54 Bilateral Investment Treaties (BITs); of these BITs more than 20 were with first-world countries.
 As of April 2009, Belarus had signed Double Taxation Treaties (DTTs) with 61 countries.
 As of 2009, the corporate tax rate was 24%.
 In 2009, a flat tax rate of 12% was imposed on personal incomes, and the standard rate of VAT was 18%.
 Import and export duties are mostly ad valorem.
 An environmental tax is imposed on the release of contaminants and the extraction of natural resources.

 Belarus is a member of the Eurasian Economic Union.
 Belarus accepted in 2001 the IMF Agreement that the foreign exchange rate be free of restrictions on payments and transfers.
 Residents of Belarus need a permit from the National Bank of Belarus to open bank accounts in foreign countries.
 As of 2009, the social insurance rate payable by the employer was 35%.
 In 2009, the average monthly wage was $500, and "a rigid wage determination process" was in place.
 The labour market, which is governed by the Republican Labour Arbitration body, is inflexible and strict limitations apply to severance and termination.
 The right to strike is allowed for all employees except those of the state, and succeeds on a two-thirds majority.
 Corporations which wish to hire a foreign labourer are subject to a permit process determined by the Ministry of Internal Affairs.
 Entrepreneurship "is subject to prolific legislative activity" and "very high number of administrative controls", and although the country signed on to the UN Convention against Corruption in 1995, the Corruption Perception Index had Belarus ranked high in the league tables.

 Belarus has concluded a number of Bilateral Investment Treaties (BITs), Treaties with Investment Provisions (TIPs) and Investment Related Instruments (IRIs) according to the database of UNCTAD.